SIM lock: Turkey

-SIM locking is not common in Turkey, but that can be considered as the one of bigger markets for unlocked phones.
-Leading national network provider, Turkcell as well as their closest rival, Türk Telekom never subsidized mobile phones.
+SIM locking is forbidden by the regulatory authority in Turkey since 2013.
+There are conflicting and varying reports about former practices of SIM locking by operators.
+A newspaper column from 1997 criticizes Telsim's SIM locking policy: "... you cannot quit Telsim until the phone becomes waste, the only way to quit Telsim is buying a new phone."
+Turkcell's SIM locking policy has been subject to a lawsuit in 2001, resulting in Turkcell being fined.
+BlackBerry phones sold by Turkcell and Vodafone were SIM locked, however, could be unlocked on request without any conditions.
+Yet, the SIM locking practice was only confined to phones sold by operators and it is not clear if operators enforced SIM locking on the phones sold by them tightly or not and if the practice was widespread.
+Phones sold by other channels were strictly unlocked.
+Three major mobile network operators, Turkcell, Türk Telekom and Vodafone still offer phones with long term contracts, however these phones are sold unlocked.

 United Kingdom

 In the United Kingdom, mobile phone network providers are not obliged to provide unlocking, even after the end of the contract.
-Ofcom, UK's telecom regulator, allowed 3 UK to sell a mobile phone with the SIM card permanently superglued to the phone.
+Ofcom, UK's telecom regulator, allowed 3 to sell a mobile phone with the SIM card permanently superglued to the phone.
 Most operators offer some form of unlocking service, depending on the state of the contract and the model of phone, but usually for a charge.
 The full Oftel 2002 SIM-lock position paper specifies that there is no SIM-locking law in the UK; the regulator wants only "consumer awareness".
 The examples within the position paper are just "examples" of current carrier practices for illustration purposes, but do not reflect any official Oftel regulation.
 The main networks often agree to unlock handsets for a charge, either at the end of a contract or, for prepaid handsets, after several months.
 Some Blackberry handsets supplied by Vodafone (e.g., Storm) are examples of a UK carrier not offering unlocking codes.
 As of April 2011 O2 will unlock any of their pay-monthly phones for free, even if they're still in contract, with the exception of handsets made exclusively for them, such as their Palm devices.

 Carphone Warehouse, one of the largest UK phone retailers, offers unlocked phones with most PAYG deals.

 As of January 1, 2014, all phones sold by 3 UK are unlocked.
 Phones bought before this date will be unlocked for free.

 On 17 December 2019, Ofcom announced that it would explore a mandate banning SIM locking.
 On 27 October 2020, The UK's mobile networks are to be forbidden from selling phones locked to their services from December 2021.